lpabon/katacoda-openstorage-sdk/tutorial-python/step1.md

 }
 `

+## Python environment setup

+Lastly we need to setup our terminal environment to use the python virtualenv that has been setup.
+To do this run:

+`source sdkenv/bin/activate`

+Now all python commands will use the libraries contained in the `sdkenv` virtualenv.

 ## REST Swagger User Interface
 If you would like to access the Swagger-ui for use with `curl` or other REST clients, follow the link below.
 Once on the Swagger UI, you must the the _Schemes_ value to